dykstrom/mazela-man/05-chapter-5/README.md

         });
 ```

-Again, the order of the constructor arguments to CollisionHandler decides the order of the
+Again, the order of the constructor arguments to `CollisionHandler` decides the order of the
-arguments to the callback method onCollisionBegin.
+arguments to the callback method `onCollisionBegin`.
 The new collision handler gets the
-GhostComponent and calls a method turn on it.
-So we return to the GhostComponent, and
+`GhostComponent` and calls a method turn on it.
+So we return to the `GhostComponent`, and
-create the turn method and its helper method getRandomSpeedAndDirection.
+create the `turn` method and its helper method `getRandomSpeedAndDirection`.

 ```java
     private static final Random RANDOM = new Random();